SiteGround Optimizer Plugin Settings

 Save extra requests by optimizing web fonts.
 It is recommended.

-You can also disable google fonts by using different optimization plugins like Autoptimize.
+You can also disable Google fonts by using different optimization plugins like Autoptimize.

 Fonts preloading – “Add files”